roboncode/avocadojs/README.md

 * Central connectivity to ArangoDB
 * Automated creation of databases, collections and indexing
 * Ability to populate database with sample data
-* Common query functions for document retrieval and modification
+* ORM for common query functions for document retrieval and modification

   * findById
   * findOne